Talen400/42_libft_ultimate/README.md

-Of course!
-Here's the full `README.md` translated into **English**, keeping the structure and style consistent with the original:

----

 # 📚 Libft Ultimate

 A custom C library that combines three essential projects from the 42 curriculum: **Libft**, **Printf**, and **Get Next Line** — all in one place for easier development and code reuse.